 Split also has a lot to offer in terms of culture and entertainment.
 With three theaters, concert halls, different museums, cinemas, and a variety of annual festivals and exhibitions, one can enjoy varied cultural and entertainment content.
 From classical to contemporary music, puppet plays for children to serious dramas on the national stage, blockbuster movies to small independent films, historical museum exhibitions to the funny setup of illusions – there is something for everyone to enjoy.

-Regarding the work IT professionals do, the local tech community is expanding every day and it’s always welcoming to anyone who wishes to join it and contribute.
-Split Tech City, as a local association that gathers this community together, organizes a variety of events for locals and internationals alike that provide a place for getting to know the work of the local companies and individuals working in the IT sector, networking with other attendees, and generally being inspired.
+Regarding the work that tech professionals do, the local tech community is expanding every day and it’s always welcoming to anyone who wishes to join it and contribute.
+Split Tech City, as a local association that gathers this community together, organizes a variety of events for locals and internationals alike that provide a place for getting to know the work of the local companies and individuals working in the tech sector, networking with other attendees, and generally being inspired.

 This gives you an idea why Split is very appealing: it offers a fantastic opportunity to have a great work-life balance.